AdamNizol/oneline/README.md

 # One Line
 ### [Live Demo](https://adamnizol.github.io/oneline/)
+#### Instructions: upload a black and white image with a single white region to be filled

 One Line is a simple project I made which was inspired by the artist TFoust10 in which images are drawn and filled using a single line.
 In an attempt to get the same effect I used a recursive maze generation algorithm to fill the space with a maze that had no loops.
 I then traced around it to get a single line fill.

 #### Known issues:
 -the detail slider adjusts the output line-width before refresh is clicked